pingcap/docs/tikv-configuration-file.md

 ### `memory-usage-limit`

++ The memory usage limit for the TiKV instance.
+When the memory usage of TiKV almost reaches this threshold, it can occupy some internal components (such as evicting cached Raft entries) to release memory.
-+ Memory usage limit for the TiKV instance.
-Generally it's not necessary to configure it explicitly, in which case it will be set to 75% of total available system memory.
-Considering the behavior of `block-cache.capacity`, it means 25% memory is reserved for the OS page cache.
++ Generally, you do not necessary to configure this configuration item explicitly, in which case the TiKV instance is set to use 75% of the total available system memory.
+Considering the behavior of `block-cache.capacity`, this means the rest 25% of memory is reserved for the OS page cache.
-+ It's still unnecessary to configure it for deploying multiple TiKV nodes on a single physical machine.
-It will be calculated as `5/3 * block-cache.capacity`.
++ When deploying multiple TiKV nodes on a single physical machine, you still do not need to set this configuration item.
+In this case, the TiKV instance uses `5/3 * block-cache.capacity` of memory.
-+ For different system memory capacity, the default memory quota will be:
++ The default value for different system memory capacity is as follows:

-+ system=8G    block-cache=3.6G    memory-usage-limit=6G   page-cache=2G.
+    + system=8G    block-cache=3.6G    memory-usage-limit=6G   page-cache=2G
     + system=16G   block-cache=7.2G    memory-usage-limit=12G  page-cache=4G
     + system=32G   block-cache=14.4G   memory-usage-limit=24G  page-cache=8G
-+ So how can `memory-usage-limit` influence TiKV?
-When a TiKV's memory usage almost reaches this threshold, it can squeeze some internal components (e.g. evicting cached Raft entries) to release memory.

 ## log <span class="version-mark">New in v5.4.0</span>